SimonGreenhill/utoaztecan/README.md

-# CLDF Dataset accompanying Greenhill et al.'s "Origin of Uto-Aztecan" from 2022
+# CLDF Dataset accompanying Greenhill, Haynie et al.'s "Origin of Uto-Aztecan" from 2022

 ## How to cite